dolittle-obsolete/eCommerce/README.md

 $ git submodule update --init --recursive
 ```

+## Pre-requisites

+In order for this sample to work you are going to need [.NET Core 2.1](https://www.microsoft.com/net/download) and [NodeJS](https://nodejs.org/en/) installed.

 ## Getting started

 The sample is configured to run against a [MongoDB](https://www.mongodb.com) instance running locally, it is assuming a non-secured